igorkulman/coding-journal/content/post/2018-10-10-building-ios-depedencies-with-carthage.md

 {{% gist id="841cdfc6097016f1998f250dc49e0084" file="gitlab-ci.yml" %}}

 Gitlab CI restores the built dependencies from the cache, uses them in the build and then caches them again when the build finishes.
+I use the Xcode version as the cache key (e.g `xcode94`) because every Xcode version typically comes with a different version of Swift causing a need for rebuilding all the dependencies.

 This approach is really simple, your repo will not get big and all the dependencies are build just once per Xcode version in the CI.